-In this episode written by Tim Long, after Bart cheats at the Springfield Marathon, he is recruited by record producer L.T Smash alongside Milhouse, Nelson, and Ralph Wiggum to form The Party Posse.
+After Bart cheats at the Springfield Marathon, he is recruited by record producer L.T.
+Smash alongside Milhouse, Nelson, and Ralph Wiggum to form The Party Posse.
 However, when Lisa sees something strange in the band's new music video, she discovers a shocking conspiracy.

 Tropes appearing in this episode:

 - Actually Pretty Funny: Nelson laughs at the MAD magazine article calling him "Smellson".

 - Auto-Tune: The Party Posse have terrible singing voices, so L.T. uses NASA voice enhancing technology to make them sound like teenage dreamboats.
 The secret is let out when his commander turns off the enhancers during a big concert.

 - Bait-and-Switch: Done twice.
 When L.T. learns that the Party Posse will no longer be able to gather recruits for the Navy, his commander says "It's over" before pointing a gun at him... which he then uses to turn off the Party Posse's voice enhancers.
 Angrily, L.T. takes the gun from him... which he then uses to recommission the battleship.

 - Big "NO!": J.C. gives out this after the rest of the band enlisted him in the Navy and he's carried off by two recruiters.

 - Boy Band: The Party Posse

 - Broken Record: The chorus of "Drop Da Bomb."